 Further contributing to operational safety are the rotorcraft’s high-set main rotor and the Fenestron® shrouded tail rotor.
-The H135’s latest performance improvement further aids flight safety, providing enhanced safety margins to the pilot and improved performance even under one engine inoperative (OEI) scenarios.
+The H135’s latest performance improvement further aids flight safety, providing enhanced safety margins to the pilot and improved performance even in one engine inoperative (OEI) scenarios.

 As one of the quietest helicopters in its class, the H135’s sound footprint is markedly lower than that of other helicopters in the same category.
-This matters most to customers who regularly operate in or over cities and in densely populated areas, such as in corporate transportation, emergency medical services and law enforcement.
+This matters most to customers who regularly operate in or over cities and in densely populated areas, such as in corporate transport, emergency medical services and law enforcement.

 The H135 is allowed to fly in the United States’ Grand Canyon, which has one of the country’s most stringent noise limitations.

 The H135’s simple design makes maintenance fast and easy, ensuring reliable dispatch, less down time and lower operating costs.